The Savant Class

 Prerequisites: 4th-level Savant

-You are a student of language and the art of the spoken word.
-You gain proficiency in Persuasion, and whenever you make
+You are a student of language and the spoken word.
+You gain proficiency in Persuasion.
+If you are already proficient, then any time you make a Persuasion check, you can replace your d20 roll with your level.

-You also know how to speak, read, and write a number of additional languages equal to your Intelligence modifier.
+You also learn to speak, read, and write bonus languages equal to your Intelligence modifier.
+Should your Intelligence modifier change, it changes the bonus languages you know.

 Physical Fitness